 Liability Statute

-Under this statute, a dog owner is absolutely liable for injuries caused by his or her dog, regardless of the owner’s knowledge of the dog’s dangerous propensities, in cases where the injury occurred on public property or while the victim was lawfully on private property.
-The only exception is when the injury occurred because the injured person provoked the dog.
-Under this statute, any negligence on the part of the injured person is no defense
+Under this statute, a dog owner is absolutely liable for injuries caused by his or her dog, regardless of the owner's knowledge of the dog's dangerous propensities, in cases where the injury occurred on public property or while the victim was lawfully on private property.
+The only exception is when the injury occurred because the injured person provoked the dog or if the person was trespassing or attempting to commit an unlawful act.
+Under this statute, any negligence on the part of the injured person is no defense.

 Common Law Liability